Department of English Directory

 Smith teaches a wide selection of courses in areas within applied linguistics.
 His research focuses on computer-assisted language learning.

-Spasovski's research and scholarly interests focus on pragmatics, phonology, sociolinguistics, second-language acquisition, and ESL.
+Spasovski's research and scholarly interests focus on pragmatics, phonology, sociolinguistics, intercultural communication, second-language acquisition, and ESL.

 Stevenson is an instructor teaching composition in the Department of English at ASU.

-Linda Sullivan is the Assistant Director of Academic Services for the Department of English.
+Linda Sullivan is the Associate Director of Academic Services for the Department of English.
 She has over 25 years of experience in higher education, having spent the last 21 years at ASU.

 Tait studies 19th century British literature.
 She also teaches composition courses, including 100- and 200-level academic, analytical and reflective writing.